Developing with Arm Cortex-M

 - Experience of assembler programming is not required but would be beneficial

-The majority of the course content and sessions are relevant and of value for engineers developing products using platforms based on any of the current M Series family.
+The majority of the course content and sessions are relevant and of value for engineers developing products using platforms based on the current Cortex-M Series family with Armv7-M architecture.
 In public class delivery contexts, the specific agenda followed may vary from that indicated below dependent on the focus and interests of the course participants attending that event.
 Upon registration, course participants will be asked to indicate which specific M Series core they are focusing on, which will steer the class agenda to some degree.

 Note the course includes a valuable comparison of capabilities and application variance between different members of the M Series family which will be of benefit to evaluators as well as those preparing for project.For private team-based training for software developers, the course can be focused entirely on a specific M Series core.
 The course descriptions for these courses can be found below: